Tgithinji/Booking_wheels/README.md

 # Booking Wheels

-**__Your trusted companion for car hire services.__**
+****Your trusted companion for car hire services.****

 ## Introduction

-Booking Wheels is a car hire service platform where a user is able to sign up, login and book a vhicle for a period of time.
-A user is also able to list a car for hire.
-The project is developed as part of my ALX End of Foundations Portfolio.
+Booking Wheels is a car hire service platform where a user is able to sign up, login and book a vehicle for a period of time.
+A user is also able to sign up as a car owner to post a car for booking

 ### Technology Stack

 **Frontend:**

 - HTML
 - CSS
 - JavaScript

 **Backend:**

 - Flask(Microframework for Python)

 **Database:**

 - MYSQL for the server
 - SQLITE for local development

 ## Installation

 To set up and run the project locally, follow these steps:

 - Clone the repository